×

 We are reader-supported.
 We may earn an affiliate commission when you buy through the links on our site.
 Read More...

 Here is a list of the best electric bike brands in our opinion.
-This is where you’ll find information both about manufacturers who only make e-bikes only and about those who make other types of bikes in addition to their electric models.
+This is where you’ll find information both about manufacturers who only make e-bikes and about those who make other types of bikes in addition to their electric models.

-If you’re new to the cycling world, take a look at our electric bike buying guide to get a better idea about all the mechanics, and what to look out for.
+If you’re new to the cycling world, take a look at our electric bike buying guide to get a better idea about all the mechanics and what to look out for.

 1. Aventon